psuong/psuong/README.md

 ### Working on

 ☀
-* I work at [Decoy Games](https://www.decoygames.com/) primarily working with DOTS integration and rendering.
+* I used to work at [Decoy Games](https://www.decoygames.com/) primarily working with DOTS integration and rendering.
 * I run [InitialPrefabs](https://initialprefabs.com/) and do consulting/development for clients to help develop and release their games/tech demos.
 * I used to work with [Thousand Ant](http://thousandant.com/) to help create educational content for game development.